Ph-k/quic/README.md

   - Second execution with `-l` flag: The destination files which were copied from soft links are replaced with their respective soft links.
 Hard links will now be copied

-- If quic is ran with the `-l` flag, and then re-ran or without it:
+- If quic is ran with the `-l` flag, and then re-ran without it:

   - First execution with `-l` flag: soft links are copied as soft links.
 Hard links are also copied.